githubcyclist/wineman/README.md

 # Wine Manager Script - wineman
 A simple Bash script to help manage Wine.

-Should be compatible with all Linux distros.
-Tested with Ubuntu only.
+Should be compatible with all Linux distros, but it was only tested with Ubuntu.

 ## Installation
 Installation is very easy.